Teradata/covalent-tools/covalent-e2e-coverage/README.md

 cov e2e-for-coverage
 ```

-* Open another terminal window and generate the coverage report by running the command:
+* Open another terminal window in this repo and generate the coverage report by running the command:
 ```
 cov gen-e2e-report
 ```